Categories: Learn

 After experimenting with different metals, including brass (which wore down too quickly), Rose settled on hardened steel to form the two main components of the system.
 His iconic Floyd Rose ‘Original’ tremolo, which has remained largely unchanged, features the legendary double-locking design.
 This has the addition of fine tuners at the bridge, to allow players to tune after locking the strings in place.

 The Original Floyd Rose is usually seen fitted to high-end guitars.
 However, many affordable instruments feature licensed copies made from cheaper materials.
-Some of these, such as the 1000 Series Floyd Rose, still offer great performance despite their lower cost.
+Some of these, such as the 1000 Series Floyd Rose, still offer great performance at a lower cost by utilising zinc alloys.

 Ibanez Edge Tremolos

-Indeed there are!
-The other most well-known manufacturer of double-locking tremolos is Ibanez, who produce the renowned ‘Edge’ series systems.
+There are alternatives to the Floyd Rose.
+The other most well-known manufacturer of double-locking tremolos is Ibanez who produce the renowned ‘Edge’ series systems.
 More or less the same as a Floyd Rose in terms of design, Ibanez have many different iterations of the Edge tremolo.
-They have also produced ergonomic low-profile versions, where the fine tuners sit lower down and are less in the way of the picking hand.
-The quality of these tremolos is usually excellent, with many Ibanez players complementing their stability and smooth feel.
+They have also produced ergonomic low-profile versions, in which the fine tuners sit lower down to the guitar body and are certain to be out of the way of the picking hand.
+The quality of these tremolos is excellent with many Ibanez players complementing their stability and smooth feel.

 Kahler Tremolos

 Kahler also produce double-locking tremolo bridges.
-However, they followed a slightly different design philosophy, and the physical differences between their systems and Floyds is quite noticeable.
-Kahler were a main competitor to Floyd Rose in the ’80s, and a bitter lawsuit between the two companies ensued from Kahler supposedly copying Rose’s idea.
-Nevertheless, their systems have also been popular with some guitarists.
-This includes Jerry Cantrell (Alice In Chains) and Kerry King (Slayer).
+However, they followed a slightly different design philosophy and the physical differences between their systems and Floyd’s are quite noticeable.
+Kahler were a main competitor to Floyd Rose in the 1980s, and a bitter lawsuit between the two companies ensued from Kahler supposedly copying Rose’s idea.
+Nevertheless, their systems have also been popular with some guitarists, including Jerry Cantrell (Alice In Chains) and Kerry King (Slayer).

-These companies have also catered for extended range players, manufacturing 7 and 8 string versions of their tremolo systems.
-Following the same design essentially, these bridges have extra saddles and slots in their locking nuts to accommodate the higher amount of strings.
+These companies have also catered for extended range players, manufacturing 7 and 8-string versions of their tremolo systems.
+Following the same design essentially, these bridges have extra saddles and slots in their locking nuts to accommodate the extra strings.

 Floyd Rose – Routed vs. Non-Routed